leliw/ampf/doc/base_storage.md

 Collections and their storages can be organized in a hierarchy (like files hierarchy).
 Subcollections can be created by using `/` character in a key or by using `create_collection()` method.

+## Embedding search - find_nearest

+This method is used to find the nearest object in the storage.
+There is a simple, not optimal implementation of this method in the base class.
+It is used if the storage doesn't implement this method.
+The method uses `scipy.spatial.distance.cdist` to calculate the distance between the embeddings of the objects in the storage and the embedding of the object passed as a parameter.
+The method returns the list of the nearest objects sorted by distance.
+The number of objects returned is limited by the `embedding_search_limit` parameter.